bluecats/bluecats-docs-edge/getting-started-connect.md

 ## Connecting to the Edge

 Start by plugging the supplied micro-usb cable into the edge and any USB port to power up the device and attach the external bluetooth antenna.
 Note that it may take 20-30 seconds to complete startup.
 The easiest way to configure the Edge is to connect it directly to your computer via Ethernet.
-Connect a straight-through ethernet cable betwen the ethernet port on your computer and the WAN port of the Edge.
+Connect a straight-through ethernet cable between the ethernet port on your computer and the LAN port of the Edge.
 DHCP is enabled by default so with DHCP selected for your ethernet network adapter, your machine should be assigned an IP address in the range 192.168.8.0 for example:

 ![Connect to Edge using Ethernet](https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-getting-started/010-Connect.png "Connect with Ethernet")